Which Permanent Marker is Best for Quilts?

 Therefore, we don’t feel comfortable recommending one solid winner.
 Instead, we encourage you to test the choices and make your own determination.

-However, we have narrowed down the options for you.
 We did not investigate the full range of fabric and laundry markers on the market.
 Instead, we focused on the permanent pens that are mentioned most often by quilters.

 Quilt label from a label tutorial by Jacquelynne Steves.